DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-motorboards/IRF3205-motor-board-setup.rst

 The main benefit of using the upgrade option, keeping the Arduino Motor Shield for programming and adding the IRF3205 for providing more current for your MAIN track, is that you already have a working system for programming, and therefore need to make fewer changes.
 The other reason is that current sensing for programming requires more sensitivity that simply being able to detect a short condition, which is all you need on MAIN.

-The circuitry on the Arduino Motor Shield is designed to measure current from just 0 to 2 Amps in the 1023 steps of the analog input pin of an Arduino Mega (it has a 10 bit analog-to-digital converter (ADC), and 10 bits can hold an integer from 0 to 1023).
+The circuitry on the Arduino Motor Shield is designed to measure current from just 0 to 2 Amps in the 1023 steps of the analog input pin of an Arduino Mega (it has a 10 bit analog-to-digital converter (ADC)), and 10 bits can hold an integer from 0 to 1023).
 Measuring 5 or 10 amps in the same number of steps obviously means a loss of resolution.
 This is not necessarily a bad thing, but is worth noting.

 It would be possible to just use fuses to both rails of your MAIN track to protect for shorts on the track and not have to have an external current sense board as long at you also had protection in your power supply to protect against a short in the board itself.
-The Command Station would not be able to automatically turn off power to the board.
+The Command Station would not be able to automatically turn off power to the board in the event of a short.

 Replace
 ^^^^^^^^